Photo of Leslie Donovan

 Research Interest:

-Tolkien studies; creativity; futurism; medieval literature and culture (Old Norse, Old English, Early Irish); classical literature; fantasy and science fiction literature; technology; women studies, gender and transgender studies; disability studies; pedagogy and teaching.
+Tolkien studies; creativity; future studies; peace studies; medieval literature and culture (Old Norse, Old English, Early Irish); classical literature; fantasy and science fiction literature; technology; women studies, gender and transgender studies; disability studies; pedagogy and teaching.